Skip to main content

 Student Success Stories

-Selected by the Office of the Dean of Undergraduate Education, these students exemplify the range of experiences and opportunities provided to undergraduate students in the College of Science.
+Selected by the Science Student Success team and the Associate Dean of Undergraduate Affairs, these students exemplify the range of experiences and opportunities provided to undergraduate students in the College of Science.
 As graduating seniors, they share their stories to inspire and motivate others.

 Mariana Aguilar, Planetary Science and Chemistry: Reach out to faculty and staff for the chance to gain experience.
 The most impactful experiences I had resulted from putting myself out there and taking that first step to contact someone I was interested in working with.